Client: U.S. Department of Labor

 Solutions: Environment

-The Addressing Labor Exploitation in Fishing in ASEAN (ALFA) project works with ASEAN to build the capacity to coordinate and collaborate across its member countries to mitigate forced labor and promote responsible labor practices in the fishing industry.
+Partnered with the U.S. Department of Labor, the Addressing Labor Exploitation in Fishing in ASEAN (ALFA) project supports regional governments in building the capacity to coordinate and collaborate across its members to mitigate forced labor and promote responsible labor practices in the fishing industry.

 RELATED CONTENT: